PD75/practical-startpage/README.md

+![logo]

-# Practical Startpage
+## Practical Startpage
 Chrome Extension that replaces the default newtab.
-Install from [Practical Startpage in chrome store](https://chrome.google.com/webstore/detail/ikjalccfdoghanieehppljppanjlmkcf)
+Install from [Practical Startpage in chrome store]

-## About
+### About
 Startpage focuses on making you existing data available to you simple way.

 Practical Startpage is for those that want a functional startpage, allowing easy access to chrome data, such as bookmarks and history.

-for the future there will be more widgets added that the users can have on their Practical Startpage.

 Up now and on the next few months the intention is to improve the customization of the page, allowing changes to layout and styles.
+In the future there will be more widgets added that the users can have on their Practical Startpage.

 The application is build flexibly, allowing anyone to contribute with a widget for the tabs.

-## Contributions
+### Contributions

-The application is written in [AngularJS](https://angularjs.org/) with [Semantic UI](http://semantic-ui.com/) as the layout framework.
-For the build gulp is used.
+The application is written in [AngularJS] with [Semantic UI] as the layout framework.
+For the build [Gulp] is used.
+Please review [Angular Style Guide] and try to adhere where it makes sense.
+Further there are [ESLint] rules available in the project.

-### Widgets
+#### Widgets

 Adding widgets should be fairly easy.
 Any self contained directive will run.
-All formatting etc. is available from Services if needed, allowing consistent colors throughout.
+All formatting variables are available from Services if needed, allowing consistent colors throughout.

-### Folder Structure
+#### Folder Structure

+To keep each component easily identified, all files used by that component  must be grouped together with the same name or at least same prefix.
+In the case where components share parts with other components, such as services and templates these can be in a different location or have a different naming convention.

 ````
 appdev/       - development Folder